Trusted Nassau County Workers’ Compensation Attorneys Advise Employees

 Contact experienced Long Island workers’ compensation attorneys for a free consultation

-Located in Mineola, New York, the attorneys at Cassisi & Cassisi, P.C. handle workers’ compensation cases throughout Long Island and the Greater New York City area.
-To schedule a free initial consultation with one of our lawyers, call (516) 294-5050 or contact us online.
+Located in Mineola, New York, the attorneys at Law Office of Frank J. Cassisi, P.C. handle workers’ compensation cases throughout Long Island and the Greater New York City area.
+To schedule a free initial consultation with one of our lawyers, call 516-294-5050 or contact us online.